playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Disabling Default Filters

-The simplest way to disable the default filters is to set the filters to `play.api.http.NoHttpFilters` specifically:
+The simplest way to disable the default filters is to set the list of filters manually in `application.conf`:

 ```
-play.http.filters=play.api.http.NoHttpFilters
+play.filters.defaults=[]
 ```

 This may be useful if you have functional tests that you do not want to go through the default filters.